 Making the Most of How Children Learn Best: A Team-Based Approach to Success at School with APD and the Center for School Success

-Join pediatrician Dr. Doug Williamson, behavioral health specialist Linda Addante MD, MEd, behavioral health specialist Steven Atkins, Psy.D., learning specialist Beth Reed, MEd, program manager Leslie Williamson, and program coordinator Nancee Tracy, for this free and informative discussion on helping school age children with their learning challenges.
-Hear more about the unique program being offered at APD - the Rx for School Success - which helps children and adolescents who are experiencing learning challenges identify and manage them.
-The goal of the Rx for School Success is to provide a team approach to identify and manage the type of learning issues that can affect a child’s health and well-being before those concerns become too big.
+Pediatrician Dr. Doug Williamson, behavioral health specialist Linda Addante MD, MEd, behavioral health specialist Steven Atkins, Psy.D., learning specialist Beth Reed, MEd, program manager Leslie Williamson, and program coordinator Nancee Tracy, presented an insightful discussion on helping school-age children with their learning challenges.
+They shared the details of the Rx for School Success - which helps children and adolescents who are experiencing learning challenges identify and manage them.
+Experience the full presentation.

 A One-Stop-Shop for Outpatient Care: Discover the APD Multi-Specialty Clinic with Dale Vidal, MD, MS

 Thursday, May 18, 2017.
 The Friends of APD presented the Executive Director of the Multi-Specialty Clinic, Dale Vidal, MD, MS. She discussed the philosophy behind the design and construction of the 44,000 square foot building, which is on schedule to be complete in late 2017.
 Dr. Vidal covered functional highlights of the physical space, described the sense of community and social dynamic the people and building will provide, and detailed the improvements in care coordination the space will afford.
 She also sought input from audience members on their ideas for the space.
 View the discussion.

 Orthopaedic surgeon, John Houde, MD, and Elizabeth Glenshaw, rotator cuff surgery patient and nationally ranked rower, discussed options for rotator cuff injuries, answered questions from the crowd, and shared their personal experiences of returning to mobility and helping patients get back to what they love.
 View the full discussion.